Azure/iot-hub-device-update/docs/Delta update instructions.md

 `/mnt/o/temp/working`
 `/mnt/o/temp/[recompressed file to be created.swu]`

+If you're also using the signing parameter (needed if your .swu file is signed), you can use the sample 'sign_file.sh' script you previously downloaded.
+First, open the script and edit it to add the path to your private key file.
+Save the script, and then run DiffGen as follows:

 _Creating diff between input source file and recompressed/re-signed target file_
 `sudo ./DiffGenTool`
 `/mnt/o/temp/[source file.swu]`